oslabs-beta/indiK8or/README.md

     Here is an example if your yaml file resides in your desktop foler:
     ` kubectl apply -f /Users/Ivy/Desktop/newMap.yaml `

-15. Install grype, you can find the instruction [here](https://github.com/anchore/grype)
+15. Install grype, you can find the instructions [here](https://github.com/anchore/grype)
 _____________________________________________________________________________________________________________________________________

 NOTE: START HERE IF YOU HAVE COMPLETED THE INITIAL SETUP